Rayfa79/practice-angular-dashboard-app/dashboard-app-notes.md

   </article>
 </div>

-## 105: reating a ReUsable button component & using Content Projection
+## 105: creating a ReUsable button component & using Content Projection

 - The new-ticket template and header template have the SAME HTML button element code
 - FIX: we will use this code in multiple components